smphseis/WaitingFor-Menu/PrivacyPolicy.md

 ## 3. Data Collection and Use

-FutureRadar does **not collect, store, or transmit any personal data**.
+WaitingFor Menu does **not collect, store, or transmit any personal data**.
 Specifically:

 - The app does not collect personal identifiers, usage analytics, or tracking information.